okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 }
 ~~~

-The token contains the West Coast Division group so it can be used to evaluate against the claim defined in the authorization server.
+The token contains a claim for the group WestCoastDivision as specified in the Okta profile (and configured in the authorization server).

-> Reminder: For flows other than implicit, post to the token endpoint `/{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/token` with the user or client you want.
+> Reminder: For flows other than implicit, post to the token endpoint `{yourOktaDomain}.com/oauth2/:authorizationServerId/v1/token` with the user or client you want.
 Make sure the user is assigned to the app and to one of the groups from your whitelist.